We look at an alternative to the 9 to 5

 - More time with friends and family.

 The right to choose – for some people, working 9 to 5 in the office works just fine.
-They don’t want to work from home or condense or reduce their hours.
+For any number of different personal reasons they don’t want to work from home or condense or reduce their hours.
 And that’s their choice.
 But to know you have the opportunity to request a change is important.

 Leadership showing the way – If something is fairly new in the workplace, it needs those in leadership to take the lead.
 If your boss works flexibly, you’re more likely to feel comfortable with it.